kammitama5/Distracting_KATAS/README.md

      example of buying travelling (you need to get a visa to get a passport, you need foreign exchange to buy gifts, etc).
      - Richard Southwell also has a great intro to Mathematica that directly shows the relationship between Adjacency Matrices and something like Directed Graphs.
 See [here](https://www.youtube.com/watch?v=Zp1EV7ytSnA).
  65. McGregor Graphs.
-See [Knuth video](https://www.youtube.com/watch?v=g4lhrVPDUG0) -> Sat Solvers, etc
+See [Knuth video](https://www.youtube.com/watch?v=g4lhrVPDUG0) -> Sat Solvers, Van der Waerden's Problem etc